akka/akka-http-quickstart-java.g8/README.md

 This template will prompt for the following parameters.
 Press `Enter` if the default values suit you:
 - `name`: Becomes the name of the project.
-- `description`: Provides a description for the project.
+- `organisation`: Provides an organisation name for the project.
 - `akka-http-version`: Specifies which version of Akka HTTP should be used for this project.
 - `akka-version`: Specifies which version of Akka should be used for this project.

-This template comes with 2 different ways to implement an Akka HTTP server, along with their respective tests.
+This template comes with example for an Akka HTTP server on Java `QuickstartServer`, along with their respective tests.

-- HttpServer: This is the manual way to start a server.
-For this case, routes are defined in separated classes: `com.example.routes.BaseRoutes` and `com.example.routes.SimpleRoutes`.
-- HttpServerHttpApp: This server is started using the recently introduce `HttpApp`, which bootstraps a server with just a few lines.
-For this particular case, the routes are defined in the same class, but you can also define them in different ones.

 Once inside the project folder, to run this code, you can use any of the following commands:
 ```